lossyrob/Youtube-Transcript/.paw/work/phased-conference-summarization/ImplementationPlan.md

 - [x] Section contains transcript citations

 #### Manual Verification:
-- [ ] Answers the question: "Should I use skills, sub-agents, or both?"
+- [x] Answers the question: "Should I use skills, sub-agents, or both?" ✅ "When to Use Each Pattern" section
-- [ ] Conference consensus (or tensions) clearly stated
+- [x] Conference consensus (or tensions) clearly stated ✅ "Conference Consensus (and Gaps)" section
-- [ ] Practical guidance for agentic system builders
+- [x] Practical guidance for agentic system builders ✅ 6 numbered practical guidance items

 ### Phase 5 Completion Notes (December 9, 2025)